Boutique hotel management group with 13 properties along California’s coast

 When Chris Biggers joined the Boutique Hotel Collection (BHC) as the hotel management group’s lead IT manager, he immediately identified some challenges with the technology deployments in key properties.

 BHC, located in San Luis Obispo County, California, employs roughly 1,000 people and oversees 13 properties (for a total of 600 rooms) located along the Golden State’s scenic central coast.
-BHC’s properties, known for offering guests gorgeous ocean views and fantastic amenities, were fielding complaints about poor wireless connectivity in guests’ rooms at their main hotels — including their flagship property, The Cliffs Resort.
+BHC’s properties, known for offering guests gorgeous ocean views and fantastic amenities, were fielding complaints about poor wireless connectivity in guest rooms at their main hotels — including their flagship property, the Cliffs Hotel and Spa.

 IT Manager BHC

-In addition to the issues arising from a mixed-vendor, consumer-grade wireless deployment, The Cliffs Resort — built in the 1970s — also presented physical constraints: thick, concrete walls and metal studding which absorbed much of the RF signal being emitted from the wireless access points (APs) in place.
+In addition to the issues arising from a mixed vendor, and consumer-grade wireless deployment, the Cliffs Hotel and Spa — built in the 1970s — also presented physical constraints: thick concrete walls and metal studding, which absorbed much of the RF signal being emitted from the wireless access points (APs) in place.
 These issues resulted in frequent guest complaints and equipment failure — but there were no easy ways to know the health or connectivity status of the network until someone called IT.

-Chris’ small team of 3 IT staff easily deployed 200 Meraki APs across 13 sites thanks to the ability to pre-configure network and AP settings remotely, before Meraki equipment is ever plugged into power or the internet.
+Chris’ small team of three IT staff easily deployed 200 Meraki APs across 13 sites thanks to the ability to preconfigure network and AP settings remotely, before Meraki equipment is ever plugged into power or the internet.
 This allows a smooth, plug-and-play experience when physically hooking up APs.

 IT Manager BHC

-Meraki’s intuitive, web-based dashboard allows Chris to get visibility into, and control over, all of his Meraki access points, all connected client devices, and all applications consuming bandwidth from one accessible interface.
+Meraki’s intuitive, web-based dashboard allows Chris visibility into, and control over, his Meraki access points, connected client devices, and all applications consuming bandwidth using one accessible interface.

 Enter the MR30H wall plate AP

-Chris also decided to deploy Meraki MR30H wall plate APs at BHC’s four main hotels, including The Cliffs Resort.
+Chris also decided to deploy Meraki MR30H wall plate APs at BHC’s four main hotels, including the Cliffs Hotel and Spa.
 The MR30H — which sports 802.11ac Wave 2 2×2 MU-MIMO wireless and integrated, gigabit switch ports — is a part of the MR wireless product family that Chris has been excited to test.

-Having these MR30H units deployed at The Cliffs Resort was great because we’re able to utilize the existing hardline connection, put one AP in every other suite, dial back the power on the unit significantly so the wireless just stays confined to two suites, and then we didn’t lose the hardline connection because it has four ports on the bottom.
+Having these MR30H units deployed at the Cliffs Hotel and Spa was great because we’re able to utilize the existing hardline connection, put one AP in every other suite, dial back the power on the unit significantly so the wireless just stays confined to two suites, and then we didn’t lose the hardline connection because it has four ports on the bottom.
 It was a perfect use case for that.

 BHC IT Manager

-In fact, the MR30H deployment has helped the hotel offer better amenities, since the suites now have dedicated wireless access in addition to 4 hardline ports that guests can use for laptops or other electronics (or that allow The Cliffs Resort to more easily service amenities like IPTVs or VoIP phones).
+In fact, the MR30H deployment has helped the hotel offer better amenities, since the suites now have dedicated wireless access in addition to four hardline ports that guests can use for laptops or other electronics (or that allow the Cliffs Hotel and Spa to more easily service amenities like IPTVs or VoIP phones).

-Of the many available features available to all Meraki MR access points, two that Chris’ IT team use are the RF Spectrum Overview and Radio Settings pages in the Meraki dashboard — which help Chris ensure access points are optimally placed to minimize interference — and the out-of-the-box location analytics, which helps him better understand guest behavior and foot traffic throughout his properties.
+Of the many features available to Meraki MR access points, two that Chris’ IT team use are the RF Spectrum Overview and Radio Settings pages in the Meraki dashboard — which help Chris ensure access points are optimally placed to minimize interference — and the out-of-the-box location analytics help him better understand guest behavior and foot traffic throughout his properties.